ItisMajo-2021-4DINFO-Informatica/4di-2022-primo-compito-MatteoDecisi/README.md

 # :wave: The Basics of GitHub
+viva la figa-Matteo Decisi

 ## 🤓 Course overview and learning outcomes